The Importance of First Aid in the Workplace

 According to the HSE’s 2018 report about health and safety at work

-The role of a first aider is providing instant, life-saving medical care before the arrival of professional medical help.
+The role of a first aider is to provide instant, life-saving medical care before the arrival of professional medical help.
 Having up-to-date workplace first aid training can help both prevent and manage all sorts of potentially disastrous situations.

 When someone is properly trained in first aid they’re more aware than the average of the risks to employees and can point out things that need to be fixed or changed.
 If an accident or injury happens they know exactly what to do while waiting for an ambulance to turn up, whether it means giving someone CPR to save their life or stopping serious bleeding before they pass out.
 It could mean knowing how to put someone into the recovery position, understanding how best to treat a burn or scald, using a defibrillator with confidence, or even keeping someone with a broken limb completely still.